-RVFs may also occur following difficult hysterectomies, especially those performed for severe endometriosis with involvement or obliteration of the posterior cul-de-sac (pouch of Douglas), and from any surgical procedures involving the posterior vaginal wall, perineum, anus, or rectum.
+RVFs may also occur following difficult hysterectomies, especially those performed for severe endometriosis with involvement or obliteration of the posterior cul-de-sac (pouch of Douglas), from extension or rupture of perirectal, perianal, and rarely, Bartholin's abscesses, and from any surgical procedures involving the posterior vaginal wall, perineum, anus, or rectum.

 CLASSIFICATION OF FISTULAS

 Although the term "rectovaginal fistula" is sometimes used loosely in clinical practice to refer to all fistulas that involve the bowel and vagina, it is preferable to subclassify female genital fistulas according to anatomic landmarks:

 - Andreani SM, Dang HH, Grondona P, et al. Rectovaginal fistula in Crohn's disease.
 Dis Colon Rectum 2007; 50:2215.